DIVeR: Real-time and Accurate Neural Radiance Fields with Deterministic Integration for Volume Rendering: Limitations

 \section{Limitations}

+Training NeRF-like representations is expensive, and our method does not speed up training in any natural way.
 Aliasing error in a deterministic integrator tends to be patterned, whereas a stochastic integrator breaks it up~\cite{cookstoch}.
 In turn, rays near tangent to voxels or accumulated error in the intersection routine can cause problems (Fig.~\ref{fig:fail-drifting}).
 A mixed stochastic-deterministic method (say, jittering voxel positions) may help.
 Our method, like NeRF, can fail to model view dependent effects correctly (Fig.~\ref{fig:fail-lighting}); more physical modeling might help.
-Our method doesn't currently apply to unbounded scenes, and our editing abilities are currently quite limited.
+Our method does not currently apply to unbounded scenes, and our editing abilities are currently quite limited.

-\paragraph{Acknowledgements:} We thank Sara Aghajanzadeh, Derek Hoiem, Shenlong Wang, and Zhen Zhu for their detailed and valuable comments on our paper. { }